DomenicoDiSarno/angular-dynamic-components/README.md

-# angular
+# Angular Dynamic Components

-Collection of Angular tuts
+In this project is showed how to work switch dynamically components in Angular (2+)